 TTC Strategic Plan

 The work of The Trail Conservancy is to protect a natural setting where healing, joy, and connection occur daily.
-The Ann and Roy Butler Trail supports our community’s mental and physical health, allows for recreation and mobility, and is a place where humanity, generosity, and equity are exalted.
+The Butler Trail supports our community’s mental and physical health, allows for recreation and mobility, and is a place where humanity, generosity, and equity are exalted.
 We recognize that the Trail is not yet all it can or will be.
 We resolve to execute a bold plan for the people’s Trail.